3 youths arrested for stabbing man to death in Sundar Nagri | Law-Order

 - India

-Three men were arrested for allegedly stabbing to death a 21-year-old youth in northeast Delhi's Sunder Nagri area, police said on Sunday.
+Three men were arrested for allegedly stabbing to death a 21-year-old youth in northeast Delhi's Sunder Nagri area in a old rivalry that arose out of a past criminal case, police said on Sunday.

-In the footage, three youths are seen walking down a lane and accosting Manish who is coming from the opposite direction.
+In the footage, three youths are seen walking down a lane and accosting Manish, the victim, who is coming from the opposite direction.

 Meanwhile, the Delhi Police in a tweet said the matter was not communal and appealed to the public to not give credence to social media rumours.